alanszlosek/data-type-tables/readme.markdown

 DETAILS
 ====

-Tables currently in use:
+Tables currently in use (see schema.sqlite3):

+* Type - for keeping track of object ids and types (class name)
 * Text - for storing text values
 * Integer
 * Decimal
 * Relationship - for relating two objects
 * Tree - for creating trees of objects
-* Type - for keeping track of object ids and types (class name)

 Sample classes: Category and Product